tvheadend/tvheadend/docs/markdown/dvr_upcoming.md

 the various entry options.

-**Tip**: You can quickly make changes to an entry by double-clicking on the desired field within the grid - see [Web interface Guide - General](webui_general) for details.
+**Tip**: You can quickly make changes to an entry by double-clicking on the desired field within the grid - see *Editing Fields* on the [Web interface Guide - General](webui_general) page for details.

 ###Deleting an Entry/Stopping an In-progress Recording